anshulverma/cliqr/README.md

 ## Summary

-`cliqr` is a lightweight framework and DSL to easily build a command line application.
-Features include:
+`cliqr` is a lightweight yet feature rich framework which can be used to build a powerful command line application.
+It provides a easy to use DSL to define the interface of a application.
+Some of the features included:

-- Command Routing
-- DSL for simple interface definition
+- Quick and easy method for defining CLI interface
-- Usage info generation
+- Command usage generation based on interface definition
+- Argument parsing
-- Error handling
+- Argument validation
+- Nested command actions
+- Multiple command handler based on arguments
+- Command routing to appropriate handler

 ## Examples

 The DSL provides several helper methods to build interfaces of different styles.
-Here are some examples.

 ### Simple CLI app example